ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/wisgateos/overview.md

   - **Rejected OTAA Request**: The total authentication requests that were rejected.
   - **Data Downlink**: The data that is sent by the gateway.

-- **RSSI Distribution**: This graph reflects the RSSI in increments of 20&nbsp;dBm starting from -120&nbsp;dBm and going up to -40&nbsp;dBm.
+- **RSSI Distribution**: This graph reflects the RSSI in increments of 20 dBm starting from -120 dBm and going up to -40 dBm.
 You can get an idea of how many of the total packets received fall within a certain RSSI level.
-- **SNR Distribution**: This graph reflects the SNR in increments of 5&nbsp;dB starting from -15&nbsp;dB and going up to 5&nbsp;dB.
+- **SNR Distribution**: This graph reflects the SNR in increments of 5 dB starting from -15 dB and going up to 5 dB.
 You can get an idea of how many of the total packets received fall within a certain SNR level.
 - **DataRate Distribution**: The percentage of packets that have a certain Data Rate (DR0 to DR7)
 - **Traffic History**: A general graph reflecting the amount of traffic in packets versus time.